 While these numbers are loosely correlated, there’s no direct parallel (for example, a client who attends more times per week NOW isn’t more likely to stay longer, necessarily.)

 To me, the retention numbers that matter are year-over-year retention.
 Others measure retention as the likelihood of a second purchase:

-I had a pesonal relationship with every client.
-Every cancellation HURT.
+I had a personal relationship with every client.
+Every cancellation hurt.
 I knew I couldn’t build a business where one in every two clients quit every year, and two-third of all clients rarely showed up.